lmweber/lmweber.github.io/pages/research_interests.md

 ### Unsupervised statistical methods

 I am interested in developing improved statistical methods for unsupervised analyses in high-throughput and high-dimensional biological data, including spatial transcriptomics, single-cell RNA sequencing, and mass cytometry (CyTOF).
-This includes techniques such as clustering and dimension reduction.
-I am also interested in benchmarking these methods, and making methods accessible through the development of user-friendly computational data analysis pipelines.
+This includes techniques such as feature selection, dimension reduction, and clustering.
+I am also interested in benchmarking these methods, and making methods accessible through the development of user-friendly R packages and computational analysis pipelines.

 Key papers: